UPDATE: Paramus Girl, Teacher Dead In Route 80 School Bus Crash

 "The other two buses were in front of them," the father of another student said.
 "They didn't see what happened."

-District officials were receiving parents to provide information in the auditorium at East Brook Middle School in Paramus -- where Gov. Murphy attended a news conference with Bergen County Executive Jim Tedesco, school officials and police.
+District officials were receiving parents to provide information in the auditorium at East Brook Middle School in Paramus.

-"On days like this my late dad used to say 'Man proposes and God disposes as it relates to our plans," the governor told reporters and parents.

-"65 years I've lived in this town and it’s difficult to stand here to talk about an education community suffering so deeply," Tedesco added.olice.
+Meanwhile, Gov. Murphy attended a news conference with Bergen County Executive Jim Tedesco, school officials and police at Paramus High School.

-"On days like this my late dad used to say 'Man proposes and God disposes as it relates to our plans," the governor told reporters and parents.
+"On days like this my late dad used to say 'Man proposes and God disposes as it relates to our plans," the governor told reporters, staff and parents.

 "65 years I've lived in this town and it’s difficult to stand here to talk about an education community suffering so deeply," Tedesco added.

-Note: UPDATE: A child and teacher were confirmed dead Thursday morning after a school bus filled with Paramus fifth-graders collided with a dump truck on Route 80 in Morris County.